monarchwadia/self-improving-prompt/sandbox/3-feedback.md

 The output is excellent.
-The haiku follows the required traditional 5-7-5 syllable structure perfectly.
-It establishes a serene mood reflecting nature and the passage of time, following the standard characteristics of a haiku.
-Well done!
+This is a correct haiku format with 5-7-5 syllable structure.
+The writer has also captured vivid images through their words and created a tonal blend of melancholy and beauty.
+Great job with sensory descriptions and effective use of nature in the haiku.